f4exb/sdrangel/plugins/feature/demodanalyzer/readme.md

 <h2>B. Spectrum view</h2>

 This is the same display as with the channel analyzer spectrum view.
 This is the spectrum of a real signal so it is symmetrical around zero frequency.
-See Channel Analyzer plugin documentation for details.
+Details on the spectrum view and controls can be found [here](../../../sdrgui/gui/spectrum.md)

 <h2>C. Scope view</h2>